What is traumatic grief?

 Nothing fully prepares you for a loss.
 Even if you know a loved one has a terminal illness, you will still feel grief when they die.
 But what about when a loss is sudden or unexpected?
+Then you might be facing traumatic grief.

 You surely know that grief is an emotional response to any kind of loss — particularly the death of someone close to you.
 You probably have a good idea about trauma, too.
 It’s the emotional response to experiencing or witnessing a horrific event or series of events.
 Traumatic grief, therefore, combines elements of these two realities.
 The result is an intense emotional stew that usually requires some professional support.